english-blog/english-blog.github.io/_posts/2011-12-25-the-monk-who-sold-his-ferrari-robin-sharma-book-review.md

 **Number of Pages:** 216
 **Language:** English

-"*When the student is ready, the teacher appears*".
+> "When the student is ready, the teacher appears".

 Sounds superficial?.
 Not to me.
 This book was released 14 years ago and I saw this book in every book store, everyone told me that this book is awesome, but some how this book eluded me, even though I wanted to read it.
 I did not bother much then.
 In recent days, my life was not happening as I wanted it to happen.
 Everything was out of my control and I wanted to discipline my life.
 Viola...
 The book appears next to my bed.
 My room mate bought the book.
 So, I started reading...

 If you want me to write one line review, I would say, "One the best books that I have read so far".